shaisachs/origin-of-sadness/origin-of-sadness.md

 ***

 Sylvie had been a storyteller for as long as Henry could remember.
-When they first met, taking shelter at a bus stop from a sudden torrential downpour, she had regaled him with a long, drawn-out recounting of her miserable, awful day.
+When they first met, two strangers taking shelter at a bus stop from a sudden torrential downpour, she had regaled him with a long, drawn-out recounting of her miserable, awful day.
 Sylvie's mother had been in the hospital so she had gone to visit her; but she had parked illegally and returned to find her car towed; then she discovered she had lost her glasses; and by the time she had finally found them, and made her way to the tow yard, it had already closed.
-He felt such pity for her that he had lent her his umbrella; and had only learned that the whole story was a complete fabrication weeks later, when she finally returned it.
+Henry felt such pity for her that he had lent her his umbrella.
+He had only learned that the whole story was a complete fabrication weeks later, when she finally returned it.

 Back then Sylvie was just starting her career in the publishing industry.
 After a couple of years in the marketing department at a small but well-regarded publishing house, she was making a name for herself.
 Not long after they had started dating she sought, and won, a big promotion.
 A year after they were married, Sylvie had taken a fancy job at a much larger publisher, with a dozen different imprints and thousands of new books each year.